Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_esp8266_nodemcu.md

     This will create a local file named `azure-sdk-for-c.zip` containing the entire [Azure SDK for Embedded C](https://github.com/Azure/azure-sdk-for-c) repository as an Arduino library.

     NOTE: If you are using WSL, do not run these commands from the Windows system drive (e.g. `/mnt/c/`).

-    ### Certificates - Important to know

-    The Embedded C SDK samples leverage certificates obtained when executing either `New-ArduinoZipLibrary.ps1` or `generate_arduino_zip_library.sh`.
-These samples also use the Baltimore root CA to validate IoT Hub and Device Provisioning Service (DPS) server certificates.
-    When creating solutions based on the Embedded C SDK you should consider:

-    1. The IoT Hub certificate must be validated during the TLS handshake for production environments.
-    2. We use the Baltimore root CA to validate IoT Hub and Device Provisioning Service (DPS) server certificate (for the regions that use this certificate).
-    3. For other regions (and private cloud environments) the appropriate root CA shall be used.

-    #### Additional Information

-    For additional guidance and important information about certificates, please refer to [this blog post](https://techcommunity.microsoft.com/t5/internet-of-things/azure-iot-tls-changes-are-coming-and-why-you-should-care/ba-p/1658456) from the security team.

 2. Run the Arduino IDE.